-- a) A listing of all primary and secondary control coordinate values, original computations and other records including Global Positioning System (GPS) observations and analysis made by the Developer - b) Copies of all survey control network measurements, computations, unadjusted and adjusted coordinate and elevation values; and - c) Survey records and survey reports.
+- a) A listing of all primary and secondary control coordinate values, original computations and other records including Global Positioning System (GPS) observations and analysis made by the Developer - Copies of all survey control network measurements, computations, unadjusted and adjusted coordinate and elevation values; and - c) Survey records and survey reports.

 The Developer shall produce reports documenting the location of the as-built alignments, profiles, structure locations, Utilities, and survey control monuments.
 These reports shall include descriptive statements for the survey methods used to determine the as-built location of the feature being surveyed.
 The Developer's as-built data shall include the coordinate types (x, y, and/or z) and feature codes in the same format in which the preliminary construction data was generated.
-Where data has been provided to the Developer from TxDOT in an x, y, z coordinate format, the Developer shall provide TxDOT with data in an x, y coordinate format.
-Where data has been provided to the Developer from TxDOT in an x, y only coordinate format, or z only coordinate format, the Developer shall provide TxDOT with data in an x, y only coordinate format, or z only coordinate format.
+Where data has been provided to the Developer from TxDOT in an x, y, z coordinate format, the Developer shall provide TxDOT with data in an x, y only coordinate format, or z only coordinate format, the Developer shall provide TxDOT with data in an x, y only coordinate format, or z only coordinate format, or z only coordinate format.